kujenga/website/content/blog/goml-mlp.md

 the boolean test cases, as we need to compute an _error rate_ for the network as a whole, rather than just asserting that it must be correct all the time as we did with the boolean test cases.
 Our test can then assert that the error rate is below a given threshold.

-The `predictionTestOneHot` function does this for us:
+The `predictionTestOneHot` function does this for us.
+First we transform the one-hot output values into a digit representing the label from the dataset, and record whether or not it was a match.
+With those in hand, we can compute the ratio of correct results to incorrect results, giving us a score for how well the network did.

 {{< emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp_test.go#L128-L148" >}}